RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 1. All devices used to create the OpenCL context associated with command_queue must support acquiring shared CL/GL objects.
 This constraint is enforced at context-creation time.

-2.   clCreateContext and clCreateContextFromType fail context creation if the device list passed in cannot interoperate with the GL 	 context. clCreateContext only permits GL-friendly device(s). clCreateFromContextType can only include GL-friendly device(s).
+2.   clCreateContext and clCreateContextFromType fail context creation if the device list passed in cannot interoperate with the GLcontext. clCreateContext only permits GL-friendly device(s). clCreateFromContextType can only include GL-friendly device(s).

 3. Use clGetGLContextInfoKHR to determine GL-friendly device(s) from the following parameters:

 a.
 CL_CURRENT_DEVICE_FOR_GL_CONTEXT_KHR only returns the device that can interoperate with the GL context.